Herbal first aid for dogs. You read that right … you can make a first aid kit out of nothing but herbs.

 Comfrey (Symphytum officinale)

 Comfrey is well known as “bone knit.”
-It’s earned this name because of its great affinity for fast tissue healing, including skin, muscle, tendons and even bones.
+It’s earned this name because of its great affinity for fast tissue healing.
+It’s great for skin, muscle, tendons and even bones.

 Plantain (Plantago major)